 - European: French, German, Greek, Latin, Russian, Spanish

 - Piciryaramta Elicungcallra (Teaching our Way of Life through our Language)

 US Department of Education grant to PI Sabine Siekmann

 - Alaska Native Education Computer Assisted Language Learning (ANE CALL)

 US Department of Education Grant to PI's Sabine Siekmann and Patrick Marlow.

 - Alaska Native Place Names Project

-Documenting indigenous placenames and consolidating previous placename research. [project website]
+Documenting indigenous place names and consolidating previous place name research.

 What Our Graduates Are Doing